nicklambourne/eecs-thesis-template/README.md

-Of course, TeXLive (and others) come out of the box with Overleaf so you can always say "to hell with this" and just use their web editor (of course this will break the GitHub Actions, but you can always export the PDF from overleaf :shrug:).
+Of course, TeXLive (and others) come out of the box with Overleaf so you can always say "to hell with this" and just use their web editor (of course this will break the GitHub Actions, but you can always export the PDF from Overleaf :shrug:).

 ### I'm Not Using Python For My Thesis, How Do?
 [Java](https://bazel.build/versions/6.1.0/reference/be/java?hl=en)